Supporters mirror Trump’s rosy projection of virus infection

 “I think most of us have reached the realization that, at some point, we’re probably going catch it, and have to deal with it anyway,” Ken Gray, a county commissioner in Sparks, Nevada, said Monday, shortly before the president returned to the White House after three days of treatment for COVID-19 at Walter Reed National Military Medical Center.

-Trump’s “don’t be afraid” takeaway is infuriating public health experts — who note that basic prevention measures do work contain the spread of the deadly virus — and angering family members of those who have died.
-But for many of Trump’s supporters, the president was merely adopting an attitude they expect, and have adopted, when it comes to the pandemic.
+Trump’s “don’t be afraid” takeaway is infuriating public health experts — who note that basic prevention measures do work contain the spread of the deadly virus.
+It’s also angering family members of those who have died.
+But for many of Trump’s supporters, the president was merely adopting an attitude they expect, and they themselves reflect, when it comes to the pandemic.

-They viewed Trump’s infection as almost inevitable.
-Some were amazed he’d made it this far before becoming infected.
+They view Trump’s infection as almost inevitable.
+Some were amazed he’d made it this far before getting sick.

 “It’s October and he’s just now getting it,” said 18-year-old Taylor Adams, a first-time voter, at the women’s meeting in Ohio.
 Adams even commended the president for not contracting the disease sooner.
 “I think that he’s definitely going to pull through.
 But I’m not surprised that he did get it eventually.”